aiven/devportal/docs/platform/howto/manage-vpc-peering.rst

 .. _platform_howto_setup_vpc_peering:

-Create Virtual Private Cloud (VPC) peering
+Manage Virtual Private Cloud (VPC) peering
 ==========================================

 Virtual Private Cloud (VPC) peering is a method of connecting separate AWS, Google Cloud, or Azure private networks with each other.
 This makes it possible for the virtual machines in the different VPC to talk to each other directly without going through the public internet.